KonanM/tser/README.md

     static constexpr std::array<std::string_view, 2> _memberNames{"x", "y"};
 };
 ```
-By providing a function ```members()``` to iterate over the types we can now use SFINAE along with the detection idiom to detect how a type should be serialized.
+By providing a function ```members()``` to iterate over the members we can now use if constexpr in combination with the detection idiom to detect how each member should be serialized.
 The printing of types is realized with the static ```_memberNames``` field.

 ## Integration